suamin/MedDistant19/README.md

     --max_sent_tokens 128
 ```

-**WARNING**: This job is memory intensive and requires upto half TB.
-We ran this command on slurm supported cluster with 32 CPUs (with ~18GB memory each) and a batch size of 1024.
+**WARNING**: This job is memory intensive and requires up to half TB.
+We ran this command on SLURM supported cluster with 32 CPUs (with ~18GB memory each) and a batch size of 1024.
 It took about 75hrs to link about 149M unique sentences.

 ## Citation